Fully extended BV-BFV description of General Relativity in three dimensions: Preliminaries

-\begin{remark} In the literature, (1-extended) BV-BFV theories usually arise when considering a BV theory on a manifold with boundary.
-In Definition \ref{def:n-extended-BVBFV} this amounts to taking into account a filtration where $M^{(0)}=M$ is the manifold itself and $M^{(1)}= \partial M$ is the boundary of the manifold.
-The generalization of this to higher codimensions is to consider $k$-extended BV-BFV theories on manifolds with boundary, corners, vertices, etc. and consider the filtration given by $M^{(k)}$. \end{remark}
+\begin{remark} {Typically, (1-extended) BV-BFV theories are associated to a manifold with boundary.} In Definition \ref{def:n-extended-BVBFV} this amounts to taking into account a filtration where $M^{\filt{0}}=M$ is the manifold itself and $M^{\filt{1}}= \partial M$ is the boundary of the manifold.
+The generalization of this to higher codimensions is to consider $k$-extended BV-BFV theories on manifolds with boundary, corners, vertices, etc. and consider the filtration given by $M^{\filt{k}}$. \end{remark}

-We give here the notion of a \emph{strong}\footnote{The natural notion of equivalence, given the cohomological context in which physical data is presented, would coincide with weak equivalences of BV-BFV complexes (see \cite{MSW2019}).
+We give here the notion of a \emph{strong}\footnote{ The natural notion of equivalence, given the cohomological context in which physical data is presented, would coincide with weak equivalences of BV-BFV complexes {that preserve the BV classes of the symplectic structure and the action functional (see \cite{MSW2019})}.
 The definition we propose here is essentially that of an isomorphism of complexes, hence a stronger requirement.} equivalence of (extended) BV-BFV theories.
-It implies the standard notion of equivalence of classical field theories, which requires the critical loci of two action functionals to be isomorphic (modulo symmetries).
-In the case of BV theories (i.e. the 0-extended version of this) the following definition has been proposed in \cite{CSS2017}: \begin{definition} A strong equivalence between two BV theories $\mathfrak{F}_1^{\uparrow 0}$ and $\mathfrak{F}_2^{\uparrow 0}$ is a degree-$0$ symplectomorphism
+It implies the standard notion of equivalence of classical field theories, which requires the critical loci of two action functionals to be isomorphic (modulo symmetries).\footnote{{Notice that this notion is strictly weaker than the one discussed in footnote \ref{fnequivalence}, since it only requires the cohomology in degree zero to coincide.}} In the case of BV theories the following definition has been proposed in \cite{CSS2017}: \begin{definition} A strong equivalence between two BV theories $\mathfrak{F}_1^{\uparrow 0}$ and $\mathfrak{F}_2^{\uparrow 0}$ is a degree-$0$ symplectomorphism

-preserving the BV action\footnote{We always consider action functionals $S^{(0)}$ modulo constants.}: $\Phi^* S_2^{(0)} = S_1^{(0)}$. \end{definition}
+preserving the BV action\footnote{We always consider action functionals $S^{\filt{0}}$ modulo constants.}: $\Phi^* S_2^{\filt{0}} = S_1^{\filt{0}}$. \end{definition}

 We can modify this definition to encompass $n$-extended BV-BFV theories.